michael-spengler/fairness/nft-platform-which-only-accepts-cult-for-payments/README.md

 # NFT Platform Which Only Accepts CULT for Payments

-... under construction ... the WIP can be found here https://michael-spengler.github.io/fairness/ until ready for ens.domains & ipfs.io based deployment.
+... under construction ... the WIP / prototype can be found here https://michael-spengler.github.io/fairness/ until ready for ens.domains & ipfs.io based deployment.

 ## For Users
 Welcome to our NFT platform on which you can buy and sell NFTs using CULT. ... tbc ...